project-husky/project-husky.github.io/README.md

 favorite API technology to the IHE profiles required by the health exchange infrastructure.

-Each of the above usages have their advantages and pitfalls and you may choose based on your own requirements and preferred technologies.
+Each of the above variants have their advantages but also pitfalls and you may choose based on your own requirements and preferred technologies.

 Both of the above intergration methods are currently in use by contributer.
 You'll find links to their experience reports below.

 ## Behind the curtain

-The development of the project is driven by the contributers, who actively use the husky library in real world projects.
+The development of the project is driven by the contributers, who actively use the husky projects in real life projects.

 The project is under the umbrella of two organizations which are actively driving the standardization in the healthcare industry: